The Hot 5 & 7 Transcription Project

 muffs a chromatic line and later starts 'quoting' 12th Street Rag?

-released until 1941.
-Some cracked notes but an unforgettable very original
+released until 1941 because of some cracked notes but an unforgettable very original

 chorus.
 Much humour and juggling with the familiar theme, each phrase a